-The sun is here and restrictions are gradually being lifted.
-With outdoor dining being the destination du jour during sunny weather, we’re all in need of a spot to celebrate heading back out into the world once more and seeing our mates over a couple of socially-distanced pints.
-And to help us catch-up as safely as possible, many of Glasgow’s food and drink establishments are making use of their outdoor spaces, whether it be terraces, gardens or al-fresco dining on the rooftop, perfect for lounging in the sun.
-Check out our ultimate guide to outdoor dining spots to try in Glasgow this summer.
+With outdoor dining being the destination du jour during sunny weather, we’re all in need of a spot to celebrate heading back into the sunshine once more by seeing our mates over a couple of pints or a meal.
+And to help us catch up, many of Glasgow’s food and drink establishments are making use of their outdoor spaces, whether it be terraces, gardens or al fresco dining on the rooftop, perfect for lounging in the sun.
+Check out our ultimate guide to outdoor dining spots to try in Glasgow during these warm temperatures.

 Launched as a response to the Covid crisis in the summer of 2020, Cranside Kitchen has brought together Glasgow’s best restaurants that had no outdoor space of their own by creating a collective one.
 This huge al fresco venue by the River Clyde offers everything from Greek dishes by Halloumi, Japanese street food by Yuz and sweet treats by Bon Bon, as well as cool views of the SSE Hydro and Armadillo.